Pivot Switchblade Aluminum Race XT Review

 Should I Buy This Bike?

 The Switchblade should be on your shortlist if you're seeking high-end bike at an attractive price.
 Despite its weight and a few mediocre components, this bike has a well-designed frame that delivers on the trail.
 Performance is very impressive and the quick and responsive handling makes for a very, very, fun ride.
-Yes, there are less expensive bikes that offer impressive performance, but the Switchblade is a stellar offering from a manufacturer typically associated with much higher prices tags.
+Yes, there are less expensive bikes that offer impressive performance, but the Switchblade is a stellar offering from a manufacturer typically associated with much higher price tags.

 The Switchblade has 135mm of DW-Link travel.
 This dual-link system features one link slightly above the bottom bracket and another approximately halfway up the seat tube.
 As the bike moves into its travel, both links rotate in the same direction.
 This system offers excellent climbing efficiency and isn't heavily affected by braking forces.
 One of the drawbacks is mediocre small bump compliance.
 This frame uses Super Boost rear spacing.
 Super Boost uses a 157mm rear spacing compared to 148mm with normal Boost.
 This causes problems for interested buyers who want to slap their trusty wheels onto this bike, they won't fit.